Joshhhuaaa/EnhancedSCCTVersus/PatchNotes.md

 ### Maps
 - Enhanced versions of all exclusive Pandora Tomorrow maps (Cinema, Krauser Lab, Mount Hospital, Schermerhorn, Vertigo Plaza) and Enhanced Sanctuary have been added to the map pool.
-- All the Pandora Tomorrow UMP maps, Sanctuary, and Skyscraper have been added to the map pool.
+- All the Pandora Tomorrow UMP maps, Sanctuary, Skyscraper, and Terminus have been added to the map pool.
 ---
 - Enhanced Aquarius:
   - Added a pole in the Spies’ insertion point to solely access Tech Room.